 We invite you to join us and be awed by our beautiful area as we are!

-Referred to as “Kespukwitk” (Land Ends) by the Mi’kmaw people, this is the place where the flowing waters meet the ocean.
+Referred to as “Kespukwitk” (Land Ends) by the Mi’kmaq people, this is the place where the flowing waters meet the ocean.
 Immerse yourself in our many lakes and rivers, surrounded by the majestic Acadian forest or escape to the spectacular seacoast.

 Our UNESCO Biosphere is home to the highest diversity of reptiles and amphibians east of Ontario and more than 75% of Nova Scotia’s species at risk.
 The area also has the largest collection of petroglyphs in eastern North America.